MorganKryze/LearningMaterial/docs/csharp-docs.md

 This article will guide you through the process of creating a documentation for your C# project using the tool [DocFX](https://dotnet.github.io/docfx/).
 Documentation is key to help user understand how to use the tools you create.
 It is also a good way to show the quality of your work.

 > [!WARNING]
-> In this tutorial, we will assume that you have a basic knowledge of C# and that you have a project to document (even a simple console application).
+> In this learning material, we will assume that you have a basic knowledge of C# and that you have a project to document (even a simple console application).

 ## Prerequisites